rakuri255/UltraSinger/README.md

 ### Installation

 * Install Python 3.10 **(older and newer versions has some breaking changes)**.
 [Download](https://www.python.org/downloads/)
-* Also install ffmpeg separately with PATH.
+* Also download or install ffmpeg with PATH.
 [Download](https://www.ffmpeg.org/download.html)
 * Go to folder `install` and run install script for your OS.
   * Choose `GPU` if you have an nvidia CUDA GPU.
   * Choose `CPU` if you don't have an nvidia CUDA GPU.